RAF Woodvale

-Royal Air Force Woodvale or RAF Woodvale (ICAO: EGOW) is a Royal Air Force Station located 4 mi next to the towns of Formby and Ainsdale in an area called Woodvale which is located to the south of Southport, Merseyside.
+Royal Air Force Woodvale or more simply RAF Woodvale (ICAO: EGOW) is a Royal Air Force station located 4 mi next to the towns of Formby and Ainsdale in an area called Woodvale which is located to the south of Southport, Merseyside.
 Woodvale was constructed as an all-weather night fighter airfield for the defence of Liverpool.
 However, it did not open until 7 December 1941 which was just after the Liverpool Blitz which peaked in May of that year.

 History

 Second World War

 Woodvale opened in December 1941, six months after the end of the Liverpool Blitz.
 It was used for short periods by RAF squadrons that were rotated out of the zones in southern of England closest to German-occupied Europe.
 During their time at Woodvale, squadrons defended Merseyside.
 Polish 308 (Krakowski) Squadron was the first to arrive, on 12 December 1941, from RAF Northolt before leaving on 1 April 1942.
 Squadrons were rotated regularly.
 Several were Polish, including 315 (Dęblinski) Squadron and 317 (Wilenski) Squadron.
 Spitfire IIs and Vbs were operated by these units.

 Support units working with all three Services also served there, calibrating anti-aircraft guns and towing targets for the Royal Navy.
 In April 1945, Woodvale briefly became a Tender for the Royal Navy's Fleet Air Arm airfield at Burscough, HMS Ringtail, being given the name HMS Ringtail II.